YooZiiX/UrNotes/README.md

 # UrNotes Application using MERN Stack

-The main goal of this project is to learn about MERN technical stack.
+The main goal of this project is to learn about MERN technical stack by building a Full-Stack Notes application.

 The aim of this project is to create a notes site with a user system.
 In other words, a CRUD system for notes and an AUTH system for users.